-At study entry, RMD or placebo will be given as a single intravenous (IV) infusion over 4 hours through a small plastic flexible tube placed into a vein in your arm.
+At study entry, RMD or placebo will be given as a single intravenous (IV) infusion (putting the drug slowly into your blood) over 4 hours through a small plastic flexible tube placed into a vein in your arm.

 Depending on when you enter this study, you will be placed in one of three groups.
 Each group will have a total of 15 participants: 12 will receive RMD and 3 will receive the placebo salt solution that does not contain RMD.
 If you receive RMD, the dose you receive is calculated based on your weight and height and is notated below as mg/m2.
 You cannot choose which group you are in.